camunda/camunda-docs-manual/content/reference/spin/json/01-reading-json.md

   * `.deleteProp("name")` - Removes a property with given name.
   * `.deleteProp(<List of names>)` - Removes one or more properties with given names.

-For more Details see the following Examples for Javascript and Java.
+For more details see the following examples for Javascript and Java.

 Java: